SteelCompendium/data-gen/Bestiary/markdown/Radenwight Maestro.md

 Distance: 10 burst
 Target: Each dead ally

-Effect: Each target stands, makes a free strike, then collapses again.
-Allies of the targets can use Ready Rodent as a free triggered action once in conjunction with these free strikes.
+Effect: Each target stands, makes a [[Free Strike|free strike]], then collapses again.
+Allies of the targets can use Ready Rodent as a free triggered action once in conjunction with these [[Free Strike|free strikes]].